lakshmireddy15/ansible1/notes.md

-How to give variable in the command line

-write vars-args.yaml
+Now we will understand variable preference
+ex: we are using name variables in multiple places like in files, in playbooks... so we don't which is having 1st prefernces

+craete user.yaml file and add some variables
+NAME:  reddy
+AGE:  20
+GENDER: male
+GREETING: "Hello from file"

+craete vars-prefernce.yaml
-- name: Varibles from the inventory
+- name: Understanding the variable preferences
   hosts: local
   connection: local
+  vars:
+    GREETING: "Hello from PLAY"
+  vars_files:
+  - user.yaml
+  vars_prompt:
+  - name: GREETING
+    prompt: Please enter the gretting
+    private: false
   tasks:
-  - name: print variables from the inventory file ansible.builtin.debug:
+  - name: print the greeting
-      msg: "My name is {{ NAME }} and my age is {{ AGE }} and my gender is {{ GENDER }}"
+    vars:
+      GREETING: "Hello from TASK"
+    ansible.builtin.debug:
+      msg: "Hello greeting from task {{ GREETING }}"

 Write `inventory.ini` file